-Attention is being paid to digitally-assisted technology for pipelined ADC implementation with fine CMOS processes [1], [2], [3].
-A residue amplifier in the first stage consumes considerable power, hence an open-loop residue amplifier has been proposed in [1], [2] for its low power and high speed; its nonlinearity is self-calibrated in background.
+Attention is being paid to digitally-assisted technology for pipelined ADC implementation with fine CMOS processes [1]-[3].
+A residue amplifier in the first stage consumes considerable power, hence an open-loop residue amplifier has been proposed in [1], [2] for its low power and high speed; its nonlinearity is self-calibrated in the background.
 However its calibration convergence time is long, which may cause problems such as long testing time (i.e. high testing cost) [4].

-A split ADC structure has been proposed for fast convergence of self-calibration [5], [6], [7], but it is for calibration of the following cases:
+A split ADC structure has been proposed for fast convergence of self-calibration [5]-[7], for calibration of the following cases: